jeremiah-c-leary/vhdl-style-guide/docs/type_rules.rst

 type_004
 ########

-This rule checks the type name has proper case.
+This rule checks the type identifier has proper case.

 Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.